retaildevcrews/helium/README.md

-# Build an ASP.NET Core application using App Service, Managed Identity and Key Vault
+# Build an ASP.NET Core, Node.js (in development), or Java Spring Boot (in development) application using Managed Identity and Key Vault

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-This is an ASP.NET Core WebAPI reference application designed to "fork and code" with the following features:
+This is a Web API reference application designed to "fork and code" with the following features:

 - Securely build, deploy and run an App Service (Web App for Containers) application
 - Securely build, deploy and run an Azure Kubernetes Service application